 - The stretch so provided to the neck is good for all the organs of the throat region including the thyroid gland.

-Backward bending asanas stimulate and rejuvenate nervous system.
+Backward bending asanas stimulate and rejuvenate the nervous system.
 When practiced slowly and with a rhythm, backward bend Yoga Poses like Ustrasana develops the strength to deal with the stress.
 This asana trains the mind to remain neutral and balanced under adverse and tough conditions.

-Ustrasana is also best recommended for the children when they enter the teenage as it is very good for their mind, memory power, and posture improvement, boosting their self-confidence.
+Ustrasana is also best recommended for children when they enter the teenage as it is very good for their mind, memory power, and posture improvement, boosting their self-confidence.